Tobiasmidskards/LittleAnimalHorrorZoo/README.md

 ![alt text](https://github.com/Tobiasmidskards/LittleAnimalHorrorZoo/blob/master/Report/img.png)

 # Installation
-Clone the directory and navigate to the Code folder.
+Clone the directory and navigate to the /Code folder.
 Then compile the Java program using:

 ```
 javac LittleAnimalHorrorZoo.java